garylirocks/quickrefs/azure-sql-db.markdown

 - To create Entra-based user/logins in SQL, requires access **from SQL to Entra to read user/group/apps via Microsoft Graph**
   - When a user does this, Azure SQL's firsty-party Microsoft application uses delegated permissions of the user
   - When an app does this, SQL engine uses its **server identity** (see below), which **must have the Microsoft Graph query permissions**.
-    - MS doc suggests creating a roles-assignable group, assign "Directory Readers" role to it, then group owner can add server identities to the group
+    - MS doc suggests creating a roles-assignable group, assign "Directory Readers" role to it, then group owner can add the *server identity* to the group
-    - Or assign individual permissions to the app
+    - Or assign individual permissions to the *server identity*
-    - Avoid assign the "Directory Readers" role to the app directly, which has unnecessary permissions
+    - Avoid assign the "Directory Readers" role to the *server identity* directly, which has unnecessary permissions
 - **server identity**
   - Is the **primary managed identity** assigned to the Azure SQL logical server, SQL managed instance, Synapse workspace
   - Could be system-assigned managed identity (SMI) or user-assigned managed identity (UMI)